America’s cliffhanger election grips friends and foes alike

 As U.S. voters went to the polls on Tuesday, Trump took a moment to thank supporters in Nigeria.
 “A parade for me in Nigeria, a great honor!” he wrote on Twitter, reposting a video of people the country marching in the street.

 Dou reported from Seoul.
-Shibani Mahtani in Hong Kong; Isabelle Khurshudyan in Moscow; Niha Masih in New Delhi; Lyric Li and Liu Yang in Beijing and Simon Denyer in Tokyo contributed to this report.
+Shibani Mahtani in Hong Kong; Isabelle Khurshudyan in Moscow; Niha Masih and Taniya Dutt in New Delhi; Lyric Li and Liu Yang in Beijing and Simon Denyer in Tokyo contributed to this report.